Adaptive enrichment trial designs using joint modeling of longitudinal and time-to-event data: Adaptive enrichment schemes for clinical trials with subgroup selection

 \subsection{The threshold selection rule}

-We shall use the threshold selection rule to decide which subgroup, if any, to enrich.
-There are a collection of rules which can be used for selection, for example \citet{chiu2018design} use the maximum test statistic and \citet{burnett2021adaptive} present a Bayes optimal rule.
-The definition of the threshold selection rule is as follows; for some constant \(\zeta\), select all groups \(j\in\{1,2,F\}\) such that \(Z_j^{(1)} > \zeta\) (Figure~\ref{fig:flow_chart}).
+An adaptive enrichment scheme consists of two decisions; firstly a decision upon which subgroup, if any, to continue the trial with at the interim analysis and secondly, a decision upon whether or not to reject the null hypothesis at the final analysis.
+There are a collection of rules which can be used for subgroup selection, for example the maximum test statistic~\citep{chiu2018design} and a Bayes optimal rule~\citep{burnett2021adaptive}.
+Similarly to \citet{magnusson2013group}, we shall use the threshold selection rule.
+The definition is as follows; for some constant $\zeta$, select all subgroups $j\in\{1,2\}$ such that $Z_j^{(1)} > \zeta$ (Figure~\ref{fig:flow_chart}).
+If $Z_1^{(1)} > \zeta$ and $Z_2^{(1)} > \zeta$ then the trial continues in the full population and it should be noted that this is a stronger condition than $Z_F^{(1)} > \zeta$ as in the latter case, overwhelming benefit in one subgroup with poor effect in the other could still lead to selection of the full population.
+Finally, if $Z_1^{(1)} \leq \zeta$ and $Z_2^{(1)} \leq \zeta$ then the trial stops at the interim analysis declaring the treatment to be in-efficacious in all subgroups.
 This ensures that only subgroups which have a large enough treatment effect are followed to the second analysis.
-The threshold selection rule leads to an efficient enrichment trial design because we can find analytical forms for the Type 1 and Type 2 errors and are therefore able to maximise power.
-A practical advantage is the simplicity of the rule in application.
-The novel aspect of this work will be to apply this rule in the joint modeling setting.
+The threshold selection rule leads to an efficient enrichment trial design because we can find analytical forms for the Type 1 and Type 2 error rates and are therefore able to maximise power.
+As well as clearly providing the generic design framework for any test statistic, a novel aspect of this work will be applying this rule in the joint modeling setting.